I was there too

 I didn't exist that day.
 Not publicly, anyway.

-When Shan ran across the country in 2020, there was a woman in Connecticut who loved him.
+When Shan ran across the country in 2020, I was the woman in Connecticut who loved him.
 She texted him good morning every single day.
 She followed his progress on Strava and Instagram and watched his miles like a countdown.
 She helped him move out of his apartment, stowed his stuff at her house, and held onto the fragile, beautiful thing they had built during a pandemic - when the world had gone sideways, and love was one of the few things that actually made sense.

 That woman was me.
 And almost no one knew I existed.